 The region known as Bohemia’s Spa Triangle is full of legend, history and healing and includes the famous towns of Karlovy Vary, Marianske Lazne, Frantiskovy Lazne and Jachymov.
 During my 4 night stay, I visited each famous Spa town and enjoyed spa treatments, luxury accommodation and gastronomic delights.
 Not only did I visit the Spa towns, but I also visited a castle and a mine as well, to discover the source of the mineral springs of Jachymov.
 Not many people get the privilege of travelling 500m deep below the surface to find the source of their famous Radon mineral water.

-If you are short of time you can now book a day tour to Karlovy Vary with lunch included.
+If you are short of time you can now book a day tour to Karlovy Vary from Prague with lunch included.
 Admire the modern Hot Spring Colonnade, taste the healthful spa waters from the local springs, and stop for a break to enjoy a delicious 3-course lunch.
 Book here.

 Check out some of the highlights:

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

 - 1 Czech Republic Map of the Bohemia Spa Triangle

 - 3 Where To Stay in Karlovy Vary